 In the series below, I ended up keeping two of the four images in the series (just the images with a Green rating).
 This process helps me to keep only the best images and keeps the size of my digital photo collection manageable.

 Another way that I’ve found tagging/rating photos to be super useful is during the photo book creation process.
 In this post where I walk you through my process for creating a digital photo book, I describe how I whittle down a collection of images by using the FAVORITES tagging function to select the best photos for inclusion in the book.

 Both the Windows and Mac operating systems come with built-in basic photo management software that offers photo rating and tagging functionality (Windows Photo Gallery on a PC and Photos on a Mac).
 Keep in mind that you can typically perform these functions in a batch process to save time.

 1. Spend some time working with your newly organized digital photo collection (after renaming files) to determine whether you feel the need to add tags and/or ratings

-2. If you determine that you would like to tag/rate all or a portion of your collection, research how to complete these tasks in the photo management software that you plan to use (e.g., Windows Photo Gallery, MAC Photos, Forever, Flickr, Picasa, Lightroom, etc.)
+2. If you determine that you would like to apply tags/ratings to a portion of your collection, research how to complete these tasks in the photo management platform of your choice (e.g., Windows Photo Gallery, Mac Photos, Google Photos, Forever, Lightroom, etc.)